Alistair's passion is enabling people of all abilities to make music.

 As a teenager, he conducted several ensembles, and Bexley Music School rewarded him with a scholarship to study conducting with Bryan Fairfax to learn how to do it properly!

-Since 2009 Alistair Warwick has been Conductor of the Stirling University Choir, as well as its Chamber Choir.
+Since 2009 Alistair Warwick has been Conductor of the Stirling University Choir, as well as its occasional Chamber Choir.

 He founded the Dunblane Chamber Orchestra in 2008, and conducted their first three concerts.